Feasibility of the EDICAM camera for runaway electron detection in JT-60SA disruptions: Modelling results

 \subsection{Disruption simulation}

-The DREAM code was used to simulate an argon MMI-induced disruption.
-The initial current density profile was taken from the simulation of the $5.5\;\rm MA$ Scenario 2 of the JT-60SA research plan~\citep{Giruzzi19}.
+The DREAM code was used to simulate a massive material injection (MMI) induced disruption.
+The initial current density profile was taken from the simulation of Scenario 2 of the JT-60SA research plan~\cite{Giruzzi19}, with a plasma current of $5.5\;\rm MA$.
 This was assumed to be fully ohmic current.
-The density and temperature profiles used by the EFIT magnetic equilibrium calculation were used as initial conditions in the DREAM modelling.
-The magnetic field strength, major and minor radii and the total plasma current were also chosen based on Scenario 2 of the JT-60SA research plan.
+The density and temperature profiles used by the EFIT~\cite{Lao85} magnetic equilibrium calculation were used as initial conditions in the DREAM modelling.
+The magnetic field strength on axis, major and minor radii were also chosen based on Scenario 2 of the JT-60SA research plan and was set to $2.25\; \rm T$, $2.96\; \rm m$ and $1.18\; \rm m$ respectively.
+The wall distance was set to 25cm, estimated from values used on JET~\cite{Guillemaut17} and for the wall time 150ms was used~\cite{Takechi19}.
 The EFIT data was interpolated to the radial grid of DREAM, which was set to 20 radial grid points.
+The basic pre--disruption plasma parameters are shown in Fig.~\ref{pre-disruption}.

 The simulation was done in five separate phases.
-First the initial electric field was calculated to give the desired initial plasma current based on the given density and temperature profiles.
-Then $10^{20}\; \rm m^{-3}$ argon gas density was introduced to the plasma.
+First, the initial electric field was calculated to give the desired initial plasma current based on the given density and temperature profiles.
+Then $10^{20}\; \rm m^{-3}$ argon gas density was introduced to the plasma uniformly at every radial point.
+The introduced Ar density is comparable to the plasma density.
 The transient ionization dynamics were resolved using a very short time step, lasting $1\; \rm \mu s$ after which the prescribed exponential temperature decay started.
 This temperature decay was further simulated on a longer timescale to reach below $100\; \rm eV$ temperatures.
 It was artificially prescribed at every radial point until the temperature reached $100\; \rm eV$ at the innermost radial point.
 After the prescribed phase ended, the temperature evolution was calculated self-consistently, mainly governed by the radiation of the injected argon gas and the ohmic heating of the plasma current.
-The simulation finished with the calculation of the runaway plateau phase during which the electron population can experience significant pitch angle scattering~\citep{Hoppe21_2}.
+The simulation finished with the calculation of the runaway plateau phase, during which the electron population can experience significant pitch angle scattering~\cite{Hoppe21_2}.
 The total simulated time was about $8.6\;\rm ms$.